jjunior84/airflow_series/01_setting_up/README.md

 ```
 </span>

-- webserver:
+- **webserver:**
-    - depends on: it means that the service has dependency of postgres service to go start, as mentioned before, postgres will be our metadata repository.
+    - **depends on:** it means that the service has the dependency of Postgres service to go start, as mentioned before, Postgres will be our metadata repository.
-    - environment variables: Determine variables that will be used to when up the service and it is setting up options that really interfere in correct working of the services
+    - **environment variables:** Determine variables that will be used to when up the service and it is setting up options that really interfere in the correct working of the services
-        - AIRFLOW__WEBSERVER__RBAC=true, setting that we want to used RBAC interface, since Airflow 1.10 was add the option to have a UI with more options, access control based in roles, modern, we are going to use it once that the Airflow next version (2.0) will be the only option available (=false would disable the RBAC interface)
+        - AIRFLOW__WEBSERVER__RBAC=true, setting that we want to use RBAC interface, since Airflow 1.10 added the option to have a UI with more options, access control based in roles, modern, we are going to use it once that the Airflow next version (2.0) will be the only option available (=false would disable the RBAC interface).
-        - LOAD_EX=n, setting Airflow without load sample dags, Airflow have some sample DAGs to support new adventurer(=y would show the sample dags)
+        - LOAD_EX=n, setting Airflow without load sample dags, Airflow has some sample DAGs to support new adventurer(=y would show the sample dags).
-        - FERNET_KEY, it is mainly used to encrypt connections in Airflow (it could be generate new fernet keys to be used)
+        - FERNET_KEY, it is mainly used to encrypt connections in Airflow (it could generate new fernet keys to be used).
-        - EXECUTOR=Celery, it determines that we want to use Celery executors in our Airflow environment
+        - EXECUTOR=Celery, it determines that we want to use Celery executors in our Airflow environment.
-        - POSTGRES_*, variables that determine user, password, database, host and port from postgres database service that Airflow will use as metadata base (it should fit with the postgres service configured previously).
+        - POSTGRES_*, variables that determine user, password, database, host, and port from Postgres database service that Airflow will use as metadatabase (it should fit with the Postgres service configured previously).
-        -AIRFLOW__CORE__SQL_ALCHEMY_CONN: parameter used to set sel alchemy connection string,  it coud be observed that it is the same information of the postgres parameters.
+        - AIRFLOW__CORE__SQL_ALCHEMY_CONN: parameter used to set sqll alchemy connection string, it could be observed that it is the same information of the Postgres parameters.
-    - volumes: we use to map some folder or file from our local disk to a volume mounted into our docker container, it is really useful to have any change in your local environment instantlly reflected in your docker, we map for now:
+    - **volumes:** we use to map some folder or file from our local disk to a volume mounted into our docker container, it is really useful to have any change in your local environment instantly reflected in your docker, we map for now:
-        - dags folder to the dags folder inside of airflow directory, it will permit you develop in you local environment and see your dag reflecting the changes
+        - dags folder to the dags folder inside of airflow directory, it will permit you to develop in your local environment and see your dag reflecting the changes.
-        - resources folders to the resources folder inside of airflow directory, it is a good practice have a resource folder where you could use to keep the support files to your dags working well (as sql files, schemas, others ...)
+        - resources folders to the resources folder inside of the airflow directory, it is a good practice to have a resource folder where you could use to keep the support files to your dags working well (as SQL files, schemas, others ...).
-        - config_files folder to the configs folder inside of airflow directory, it will be explained i details further but it will contain files to support of setting up the Airflow environment with the necessary information to work in your projects
+        - config_files folder to the configs folder inside of airflow directory, it will be explained i details further but it will contain files to support of setting up the Airflow environment with the necessary information to work in your projects.
-        - scripts folder to the scripts folder inside of airflow directory, it will mounted the directory with the programs that will support the Airflow environment setup
+        - scripts folder to the scripts folder inside of airflow directory, it will mount the directory with the programs that will support the Airflow environment setup.
-        - requirements.txt file to requirements.txt file inside of the root folde of your docker, the entry point of our container if detect this file will install the python dependencies inside of the file, very useful to set new packages that you want in your docker
+        - requirements.txt file to requirements.txt file inside of the root folder of your docker, the entry point of our container if detecting this file will install the python dependencies inside of the file, very useful to set new packages that you want in your docker.

-    - ports: indicates the port that will be used to the web service and for each port will mapping for your local machine, in this case, the webservice will use 8080 port and map to 8080 in you machine, if you already have some service using that port, it is necessary adjust that.
+    - **ports:** indicates the port that will be used to the web service and for each port will mapping for your local machine, in this case, the web service will use 8080 port and map to 8080 in your machine, if you already have some service using that port, it is necessary to adjust that.
-    - command: webserver, it the command that will be executed as parameter for the entrypoint program, in this case, indicates webserver.
+    - **command:** webserver, it the command that will be executed as a parameter for the entry point program, in this case, indicates webserver.
-    - healthcheck: it is a command to check if the webserver is already working, and it is set to do 3 tries of 30 seconds with intervals of 30 seconds, after this time the docker is set as unhealthy.
+    - **healthcheck:** it is a command to check if the webserver is already working, and it is set to do 3 tries of 30 seconds with intervals of 30 seconds, after this time the docker is set as unhealthy.

-    It was an extensive a really extensive explaination, but the next two follow the same principles, with few differences:
+    It was an extensive a really extensive explanation, but the next two follow the same principles, with few differences:

 <span style="font-size:0.7em;">